The German Language and Gender

 Despite having a rather “brutal”-sounding name, neutralization is an elegant way of dealing with edge cases.
 The language becomes a lot less personal and more neutral as the name suggests.

 Neutralization can be achieved in a few ways.
-The easiest is replacing a noun with a more generic one without implied gender:
+The most basic is replacing a noun with a more generic one without implied gender:

 Die Lehrkraft braucht einen Stift.
 Sie möchte die Prüfung korrigieren.